Using the USAID Business Forecast to Learn about Anticipated Awards

 December 30, 2016

-If you are interested in receiving funding from USAID, the USAID business forecast is an important resource you should be using.
+If you are interested in receiving USAID funding, the USAID business forecast is an important resource.
 USAID releases the forecast quarterly.
-The forecast provides information about awards USAID is in the process of developing and includes grants, contracts, and cooperative agreements.
+The forecast provides information on awards that USAID is developing, including grants, contracts, and cooperative agreements.

-The forecast has two parts, one for opportunities in development by the USAID Missions overseas and another, usually the higher-value opportunities (in terms of dollars), for opportunities in development by USAID in Washington DC.
-USAID releases each forecast in two formats, a PDF version and an Excel version.
-The Excel version and the PDF version should be identical, although it is worth checking both versions, particularly if you are watching the forecast for updates about a specific opportunity.
+The forecast has two parts: one for development opportunities posted by USAID Missions overseas, and another, usually the higher-value opportunities (in terms of dollars), for development opportunities posted by USAID in Washington, DC.
+USAID releases each forecast in two formats: a PDF and an Excel file.
+The Excel and PDF versions should be identical, but it is worth checking both, particularly if you are monitoring the forecast for updates on a specific opportunity.
 It's rare, but sometimes not all opportunities make it into both formats.

 The forecast includes the following information (the amount of information varies for each award):